 The Dragon Flag is one of the most challenging abdominal exercises around.
 It’s no wonder celebrities like Cristiano Ronaldo and Conor McGregor uses it to help stay in top shape.
 But don’t let that scare you away—it’s a great exercise for anyone who wants to build strong abs.

 To do the Dragon Flag, you’ll need a pull-up bar.
-Hang from the bar with your hands shoulder-width apart, then curl your legs up so that your thighs are parallel to the floor.
+Hang from the bar with your hands shoulder-width apart, then curl your legs up so your thighs parallel the floor.
 Hold this position as you can, then slowly lower your legs back to the starting position.
 Repeat as many times as you can.

 6. L-hang